 Wherever you move, we can help you safeguard your health

-At William Russell, we have nearly 30 years of helping expatriates move abroad and settle into their new lives overseas by providing world-class international health insurance.
+At William Russell, we have 30 years’ experience of helping expatriates move abroad and settle into their new lives overseas by providing world-class international health insurance.
 Plus, we produce lots of expert material to help you and your family adapt to life abroad.

 Making the move to another country can be challenging.
 But no matter where you go, you can take one thing off your mind.
 William Russell offers global health insurance that can cover you for everything from minor injuries to long hospital stays, and we even offer medical evacuations to patients who require treatment in other countries.